davidchip/tagg/README.md

     grunt serve

-Launch 127.0.0.1:8000 from a WebVR Chromium or Firefox build
+Access
 --------

+Local Access: connect to 0.0.0.0:9000 from a WebVR browser (with an attached oculus)

 Chromium download link